God of War (2018 video game): Characterization

 During early development, there was talk of having a different protagonist for the game.
-Some of the team said that Kratos was "annoying" and felt Kratos' story had run its course.
+Some of the team said that Kratos was "annoying" and felt Kratos's story had run its course.
 Barlog said it took a lot of convincing to keep Kratos.
 Referencing the Nintendo character Mario and the Mario games, Barlog said that like Mario, "Kratos is intrinsically tied" to the God of War series.
 In regard to the new changes, Barlog said that:

 Barlog explained that Kratos had to change his cycle of violence and learn to control his rage.
 He said Kratos had made many bad decisions, which led to the destruction of Olympus.
 He wanted to know what would happen if Kratos made a good decision.
-The birth of Barlog's own son influenced the idea of Kratos' character change.
-The canceled live-action Star Wars television series was also an influence; back on his days working at LucasArts, Barlog had been allowed to visit Skywalker Ranch and was able to read some scripts written by writers of The Shield and 24 planned for the show, particularly starring Emperor Palpatine in an emotional and sympathetic origin story that depicted his fall into villainy after being wronged by a heartless woman.
+The birth of Barlog's own son influenced the idea of Kratos's character change.
+The canceled live-action Star Wars television series developed by George Lucas during the 2000s was also an influence; back on his days working at LucasArts, Barlog had been allowed to visit Skywalker Ranch and read some scripts written by writers of The Shield and 24 planned for the show, particularly starring Emperor Palpatine in an emotional and sympathetic origin story that depicted his fall into villainy after being wronged by a heartless woman.
 The bond between Kratos and his son is at the heart of the game.
-Barlog said, "This game is about Kratos teaching his son how to be a god, and his son teaching Kratos how to be human again."
+Barlog said, "This game is about Kratos teaching his son how to be a god, and his son teaching Kratos how to be human again".
 Referencing the Marvel Comics character Hulk, Barlog said that in regards to Kratos, "We've already told the story of The Hulk.
-We want to tell the story of [Bruce] Banner now."
-One of their goals was to make Kratos "a more nuanced and interesting character."
-In changing the narrative focus, Studstill said, "I think we inherently knew the franchise needed to evolve in that emotional beat and be something meatier for the older generation of gamers."
+We want to tell the story of [Bruce] Banner now".
+One of their goals was to make Kratos "a more nuanced and interesting character".
+In changing the narrative focus, Studstill said, "I think we inherently knew the franchise needed to evolve in that emotional beat and be something meatier for the older generation of gamers".

-Christopher Judge, best known as Teal'c from Stargate SG-1, replaced Terrence C. Carson as the voice of Kratos; Carson had voiced Kratos since the original God of War.
-Commenting on the change, Carson said, "Sony went in a new direction."
+Christopher Judge, best known as Teal'c from Stargate SG-1, replaced Terrence C. Carson as the voice of Kratos; Carson had voiced Kratos since the original God of War game.
+Commenting on the change, Carson said, "Sony went in a new direction".
 Carson later explained that he understood the reason for the actor change and that Judge's casting made sense for what Sony was wanting to do.
 He also said that losing acting jobs is part of the business, but he did feel a lack of respect as he was not contacted by anyone at Sony to be informed of the change.